acoupi/acoupi/docs/howtoguide/programs.md

     name: str = "acoupi"
 ```

-We use Pydantic's BaseModel to define the configuration schema.
+We use Pydantic's `BaseModel` to define the configuration schema.
-This schema specifies the options users can adjust to customize the program's behaviour.
+This schema specifies the options users can adjust to customise the program's behaviour.
-In this example, the schema includes a single field called name (of type str) with a default value of "acoupi".
+In this example, the schema includes a single field called `name` (of type `str`) with a default value of "acoupi".
 Pydantic offers valuable features like data validation and type hints, ensuring that configuration values are valid and match the expected types.

 To link your configuration schema to your custom program, you'll need to define the `config_schema` attribute within your `AcoupiProgram` subclass.